 At the war’s end, the Allies gathered hundreds of thousands of survivors in DP camps in Germany, Austria and Italy.
 Over one year, tens of thousands of additional refugees, mostly repatriates returning from the Soviet Union, streamed westwards towards the DP camps with the assistance of the Beriha.
 250,000 people were living in these camps by the end of 1946.
 The survivors managed to organize a vibrant Jewish life, which incorporated educational and cultural activities, religious worship and political activism.

 After the war, the Jewish people fought the British White Paper policy that severely limited immigration to Palestine.
 Between 1945-1948, some 70,000 Jewish survivors made their way to Palestine, often on vessels that were unseaworthy.
 In response, the British began deporting these illegal immigrants to Cyprus, where they were held in detention camps.
 Some 52,000 illegal immigrants were deported to the detention camps in Cyprus, once again finding themselves being held behind barbed wire fences.
 The Joint Distribution Committee and emissaries from the Yishuv (Jewish community in Eretz Israel) mobilized to help them and maintain their link with Palestine.

 On November 29, 1947, the United Nations resolved to terminate the British Mandate for Palestine and to divide the country into two states: one Jewish and one Arab.
-The following day, the War of Independence broke out, and the survivors played a major role in the fighting.
+The following day, fighting broke out and survivors played a major role in the battles and in the War of Independence that began the following May.
 About half of Israel’s fighting force after the establishment of the Israel Defense Forces were Holocaust survivors, and approximately one-third of all those who fell in battle were members of She’erit Hapleita.